Last modified: June 30, 2022

-3. The three mile Virginia Beach Boardwalk is three miles long and offers families a true wealth of different things to see and do.
+The Virginia Beach Boardwalk is three miles long and offers families a true wealth of different things to see and do.
 Three miles can be a long way to walk, so consider renting bicycles or even a surrey carriage (complete with fringe on top) so that the whole family can pedal and see the sights together.
 You'll find ice cream shops, delicious restaurants, live music, and even some magicians!

 Your teens may not be as enamored of “just” sitting on the beach as your younger children.
-So they might enjoy renting some roller blades and rolling along the boardwalk.
+So they might enjoy renting some rollerblades and rolling along the boardwalk.
 Or they could join in a pickup game of beach volleyball.
 Boy- or girl-watching either on the beach or along the boardwalk also is a common teen activity.

-6. Consider enrolling your children in a surf camp.
+Consider enrolling your children in a surf camp.
 Virginia Beach's waves are generally small and just enough for a beginning surfer to have a blast!
 The VB Surf Sessions is a great place for kids, teens, and adults to learn the art of surfing.
 It's never too late!
 You can learn all together with their helpful and friendly staff.

-8. No visit to Virginia Beach is complete without at least riding one ride at the Atlantic Fun Park.
-This amusement park offers thrill seekers of all ages 12 Midway games and 16 family-friendly rides.
+No visit to Virginia Beach is complete without at least riding one ride at the Atlantic Fun Park.
+This amusement park offers thrill-seekers of all ages 12 Midway games and 16 family-friendly rides.
 The park offers several child-friendly rides, including the Ferris Wheel (the largest in Virginia Beach) and the Kiddie Train.